Notice of Pre-AIA or AIA Status

 Regarding claim 3,

-Claim 3 adds the additional limitation of wherein the intermediate node for the pruning is a node providing a decision result based on the at least one deprecated variable to claim 2, which recites mere additional details on the node that is pruned, without changing that and wherein the at least one branch in the decision tree is pruned in response to the receiving the dataset with the at least one deprecated variable, as recited in claim 2, is a judgement, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.
+Claim 3 adds the additional limitation of wherein the intermediate node for the pruning is a node providing a decision result based on the at least one deprecated variable to claim 1, which recites mere additional details on the node that is pruned, without changing that in response to determining the at least one deprecated variable in the dataset, pruning at least one branch in the decision tree, wherein the decision tree is pruned after an intermediate node based on the at least one deprecated variable in the dataset, as recited in claim 1, is a judgement, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.

 Therefore, claim 3 is found to be ineligible subject matter under 35 U.S.C.
 101.